Overcoming Barriers to Active Listening

 Wrong!

 Research suggests that we only recall 25-50% of what we hear.
-So, if you have a 20-minute conversation with your neighbor, they will only remember about the first 10-minutes of what you said.
+So, if you have a 20-minute conversation with your neighbor, they will only remember the first 10 minutes of what you said.

 Active listening significantly changes how much we remember from what we hear.
-This is because it requires you to not just focus on the words that are being spoken, but the message that’s being conveyed.
-You have to consciously make an effort to focus only on the speaker.
-However, as you might imagine, there are many barriers that make it difficult to give someone your full attention.
+This is because it requires you to focus not only on the words spoken, but also on the message conveyed.
+You must consciously attend to the speaker.
+However, there are many barriers that make it difficult to give someone your full attention.

 Barriers to Active Listening